 - Liquid castile soap is a coconut-based soap that is non-toxic and non-irritating to the skin.
 It’s gentle enough to use on baby’s skin, yet great for cleaning skin naturally.

-- Aloe Vera Juice helps to moisturize and soothe skin.
+- Aloe vera gel helps to moisturize and soothe skin.

 Ready to learn how to make your own Natural Homemade Baby Wash and Baby Shampoo?
 Check out this easy recipe and tutorial.

 Did you try this Homemade Natural Baby Shampoo?
 Don’t forget to rate the recipe and comment below to let me know how it went.
-You can also FOLLOW ME on Facebook, Instagram and Pinterest to see what other fun things I’m getting up to.
+You can also FOLLOW ME on Facebook, Instagram and Pinterest to catch up with me.

 - In a 16 oz pump bottle, add castile soap, vegetable glycerin, carrier oil, essential oils and aloe vera juice.